selena81792/Artificial_Intelligence/README.md

-# Server for the Intro to AI module
+# Inspector and Fantom AI for the Fantom Of Opera AI module

 ## Description of the game